Back to home

 Key Points

-• First match: 'Drets dels infants' (white) vs 'Mans que protegeixen' (black) with ministers, influencers, and pro players.
+• First match: Public figures in 'Drets dels infants' vs. 'Mans que protegeixen' with influencers and players.

-• Second match: MoraBanc Andorra squad and staff vs athletes from paddle, swimming, piloting, transplant games.
+• Second match: Full MoraBanc Andorra squad plus elite athletes from paddle, swimming, and transplant games.

-The 11th Champions for UNICEF charity basketball event at Prat Gran pavilion in Escaldes-Engordany raised €1,590 for UNICEF's flexible response fund, enabling quick aid in child emergencies worldwide and ongoing support in health, nutrition, education, and protection.
+The 11th Champions for UNICEF charity basketball event at Prat Gran pavilion in Escaldes-Engordany raised €1,590 for UNICEF's flexible response fund, which supports rapid aid in child emergencies and long-term programs in health, nutrition, education, and protection worldwide.

 Share the article via